fortify-presales/IWA/README.md

 mvn spring-boot:run
 ```

 Then navigate to the URL: [http://localhost:8080](http://localhost:8080).
+You can carry out a number of

-The website allows you to login with the following default users:
+actions unauthenticated, but if you want to login you can do so as one of the following users:

+- **user1/password**
-- Standard user: **user/password**
+- **user2/password**

+There is also an administrative user:

-- Administration user: **admin/password**
+- **admin/password**

 ### Release (Docker Image)